INSPIRING THE MAJOR MOTION PICTURE JOJO RABBIT BY TAIKA WAITITIA gripping, atmospheric novel about obsession and love in war-time Vienna

 A vivid and deeply compelling novel, Caging Skies is an existential battle of moral and ethical extremes.
 Christine Leunens is an adept and eloquent storyteller - New York Times bestselling author of We Were the Lucky Ones

 Christine Leunens is the author of three novels translated into more than fifteen languages.
-Her novel Caging Skies is an international bestseller, sold in sixteen countries and the basis for a major new film by director Taika Waititi.
+Her novel Caging Skies is an international bestseller, sold in over twenty countries and the basis for a major new film by director Taika Waititi.
 Born in Hartford, Connecticut, she's spent most of her life in Europe and now lives in New Zealand.
 She holds a Master of Liberal Arts in English and American literature and language from Harvard University.
 A former model, Leunens was the face of Givenchy, Paco Rabanne, Nina Ricci, and others.